Skip to content Skip to footer navigation

 Less serious hazards include finger entrapment risks, or the possibility a child may be able to open a zipper or combination of zippers and get out of the cot.

-"Most of the safety failures we see relate to the portacot mattress either being not firm enough or not fitting snugly inside the portacot base," says Kim.
+"Most of the safety failures we see relate to the portacot mattress either being not firm enough or not fitting snugly inside the portacot base," says Gilmour.

-"Soft or poorly fitting mattresses can increase the risk of sudden unexpected infant death.
-We also see problematic cot designs that have 'puffy' covers that can also cause a risk.
+"Soft or poorly fitting mattresses can increase the risk of sudden unexpected infant death if an infant rolls face-first into it

 Soft or poorly fitting mattresses can increase the risk of sudden unexpected infant death